Robinhood Brokerage 2023 Review

 You do not have access to other types of investment accounts that may offer different tax benefits or special rules.

-Robinhood doesn’t offer IRAs, joint accounts, custodial accounts, or trusts.
+Robinhood does now offer IRAs, but doesn't offer joint accounts, custodial accounts, or trusts.

 Different Robinhood Accounts